GuillaumeEscande/gescande_site_perso/README.md

 This repository is used to store and deploy this website : https://escande.ovh/

+The develop version of this site is deployed on Github Pages : https://guillaumeescande.github.io/gescande_site_perso/

 ## Dependencies

 This Website is based on vanilla HTML and CSS with the following dependencies :